imgproxy/imgproxy/docs/installation.md

 $ docker run -p 8080:8080 -it darthsim/imgproxy
 ```

-You can also build you own image. imgproxy is ready to be dockerized, plug and play:
+You can also build your own image. imgproxy is ready to be dockerized, plug and play:

 ```bash
 $ docker build -t imgproxy .